LavanyaAmara/Employee-Salary-Predictor/README.md

 # Gradio-based Web App for Salary Prediction using Random Forest
 A machine learning web app that predicts salaries based on age, gender, education, job title, and experience.
-Built using Gradio and a Random Forest model trained on Salary_Data.csv.
+Built using Gradio and a Random Forest model trained on EmployeeDataSet.csv.
 Includes optional currency conversion.

 Salary Predictor Web App :